-Recently, many have questioned how clean diesel engines are and if they are the right choice for them.
+Recently, it has come into question how clean diesel engines are and if they are the right choice for them.
 However, diesel engines currently produce some of the cleanest emissions ever, with the government praising them for producing on average 20-25% less CO2 emissions than their petrol equivalent.
 Diesel engines are also very suitable for some people and their lifestyles, especially for those who travel long distances frequently.

 A car equipped with a diesel engine can produce a simple and relaxing drive due to the low-speed torque allowing for gears to change earlier, producing more significant acceleration.
 This makes certain activities easier for a diesel engine over its petrol counterpart, such as towing, carrying large amounts of passengers or a heavy load, as well as when travelling on a motorway regularly for long periods of time.